dvnDC/shopone/README.md

-# Ruby on Rails social network application
+# Ruby on Rails Shopone application

-University of Gdansk project.
+University of Gdansk Bachelor thesis.

 ## License

-All source code is available jointly under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

 ## Getting started